Fine-grained Domain Adaptive Crowd Counting via Point-derived Segmentation: Introduction

 \section{Introduction}

-Over the past few years, crowd counting has drawn increasing attention in the field of computer vision due to its fundamental role in social management~\cite{li2014crowded, loy2013crowd, gao2020cnn}, such as traffic monitoring, crowd congestion warning, etc. Recently, remarkable progress has been achieved for supervised crowd counting~\cite{zhang2016single, zhang2015cross, sindagi2020jhu}.
-However, due to the phenomenon known as domain shift or dataset bias~\cite{torralba2011unbiased}, performance degrades a lot when trained models are deployed in some unseen crowd scenes, which limits the massive real-world applications.
-To fill the performance gap, the direct solution is to label abundant images in the target crowd scene.
-Nevertheless, the labeling is really onerous as it requires labeling each individual in crowd images.
+Crowd counting has drawn increasing attention because of its fundamental role in social management~\cite{li2014crowded, gao2020cnn}.
+Due to domain shift \cite{torralba2011unbiased}, performance usually degrades a lot when trained crowd counting models are deployed in unseen crowd scenes.
+To fill the performance gap, a direct solution is to massively label abundant images in each crowd scene.
+However, the labeling is quite onerous for crowd counting as it requires labeling all human heads in each crowd image.

-To tackle this issue, one promising way is to introduce Unsupervised Domain Adaptation (UDA) to transfer essential knowledge learned from a labeled source domain to the related but unlabeled target domain~\cite{pan2009survey}.
-Recently, some methods propose to apply UDA for cross-domain crowd counting, including pixel-level adaptation methods~\cite{wang2019learning} and feature-level adaptation methods~\cite{hossain2020domain, han2020focus, gao2020feature}.
-The pixel-level methods employ unpaired style transfer~\cite{zhu2017unpaired} to translate source-domain crowd images to the target-domain ones, and then train the target-domain crowd counter in a supervised manner.
-Nevertheless, it remains a challenge to ensure the quality of the generated images, especially in crowd scenes which typically show extreme visual conditions~\cite{wang2019learning}.
-Alternatively, the feature-level methods reside in generating domain-invariant feature representations by reducing statistical distances~\cite{hossain2020domain} or utilizing adversarial training~\cite{han2020focus, gao2020feature}.
-Compared to pixel-level methods, such methods can achieve competitive performance and work more conveniently, thus dominating the existing literature.
+To avoid labeling burdensome, one promising way is to introduce Unsupervised Domain Adaptation (UDA) to transfer essential knowledge learned from a labeled source domain to a related but unlabeled target domain~\cite{pan2009survey}.
+Recently, several methods are proposed to apply UDA for domain-adaptive crowd counting, including pixel-level adaptation methods~\cite{wang2019learning, gao2021domain} and feature-level adaptation methods~\cite{hossain2020domain, han2020focus, gao2020feature, zou2021coarse}.
+The feature-level methods can achieve competitive performance and work efficiently, thus dominating the existing literature.

-Despite the promising results, all existing domain adaption methods for crowd counting ~\cite{wang2019learning, hossain2020domain, han2020focus, gao2020feature} regard each crowd image as a whole and reduce domain discrepancies on crowds and backgrounds simultaneously.
-However, crowds and backgrounds have quite different characteristics, and backgrounds may vary dramatically in different crowd scenes (see Fig.~\ref{teaser}), which makes crowds not well aligned across domains together with the backgrounds in a holistic manner.